Microchips lined by living human cells that could revolutionize drug development, disease modeling and personalized medicine

 Clinical studies take years to complete and testing a single compound can cost more than $2 billion.
 Meanwhile, innumerable animal lives are lost, and the process often fails to predict human responses because traditional animal models often do not accurately mimic human pathophysiology.
 For these reasons, there is a broad need for alternative ways to model human diseases in vitro in order to accelerate the development of new drugs and advance personalized medicine.

-Wyss Institute researchers and a multidisciplinary team of collaborators have engineered microchips that recapitulate the microarchitecture and functions of living human organs, including the lung, intestine, kidney, skin, bone marrow and blood-brain barrier.
-These microchips, called ‘organs-on-chips’, offer a potential alternative to traditional animal testing.
-Each individual organ-on-chip is composed of a clear flexible polymer about the size of a computer memory stick that contains hollow microfluidic channels lined by living human cells interfaced with a human endothelial cell-lined artificial vasculature, and mechanical forces can be applied to mimic the physical microenvironment of living organs, including breathing motions in lung and peristalsis-like deformations in the intestine.
-Because the microdevices are translucent, they provide a window into the inner workings of human organs.
+Wyss Institute researchers and a multidisciplinary team of collaborators have adapted computer microchip manufacturing methods to engineer microfluidic culture devices that recapitulate the microarchitecture and functions of living human organs, including the lung, intestine, kidney, skin, bone marrow and blood-brain barrier, among others.
+These microdevices, called ‘Organs-on-Chips’ (Organ Chips), offer a potential alternative to traditional animal testing.
+Each Organ Chip is composed of a clear flexible polymer about the size of a computer memory stick that contains hollow microfluidic channels lined by living human organ-specific cells interfaced with a human endothelial cell-lined artificial vasculature, and mechanical forces can be applied to mimic the physical microenvironment of living organs, including breathing motions in lung and peristalsis-like deformations in the intestine.
+They are essentially living, three-dimensional cross-sections of major functional units of whole living organs.
+Because they are translucent, they provide a window into the inner workings of human cells in living tissues within an organ-relevant context.

-To mimic the interconnectedness of organs within humans, Wyss researchers also have developed an automated instrument to link multiple organs-on-chips together by their common vascular channels.
+To mimic the interconnectedness of organs within the human body, Wyss researchers also have developed an automated instrument to link multiple Organ Chips together by transferring fluid between their common vascular channels.
 This instrument, designed to mimic whole-body physiology, controls fluid flow and cell viability while permitting real-time observation of the cultured tissues and the ability to analyze complex interconnected biochemical and physiological responses across ten different organs.
-This holistic “human body-on-a-chip” approach will be used to rapidly assess systemic responses to new drug candidates, providing higher-level information on their safety and efficacy.
+This holistic “human Body-on-Chips” approach is being used to predict human pharmacokinetic and pharmacodynamics (PK/PD) responses of drugs in vitro.

-A Wyss Institute-launched startup company, Emulate, Inc. has licensed the technology and is now further developing and commercializing the Institute’s organs-on-chip technology and automated instruments to improve industrial development and personalized medicine by bringing these important research tools to widespread academic institutions as well as biotechnology, pharmaceutical, cosmetics and chemical companies.
+A Wyss Institute-launched startup company, Emulate, Inc. has licensed the technology and is now further developing and commercializing the Institute’s Organ Chip technology and automated instruments to bring these important research tools to biotechnology, pharmaceutical, cosmetics and chemical companies as well as academic institutions and hospitals for personalized medicine.
+Organ Chips are now being explored worldwide as tools for accurately predicting drug efficacies and toxicities, with the goal of dramatically improving the accuracy and efficiency of preclinical drug testing.

-Current work at the Wyss Institute is now focused on developing specific human disease models and leveraging the organ-on-chip platform to identify new therapeutics and clinical biomarkers, facilitate vaccine development and develop novel organ-specific drug delivery systems.
-In addition, Wyss researchers are exploring the potential of the technology for personalized medicine by engineering human stem cells that differentiate into highly functional specialized cell types on-chips.
-Wyss researchers are also investigating the use of digital manufacturing to automate fabrication of organs on chips and increase complexity of the devices, as demonstrated by development of the first entirely 3D-printed organ on a chip – a heart on a chip – with integrated soft strain sensors.
+Current work at the Wyss Institute is now focused on developing specific human disease models and leveraging the Organ Chip platform with a novel computational discovery platform to identify new therapeutics and clinical biomarkers, facilitate vaccine development, and develop novel organ-specific drug delivery systems.
+In addition, Wyss researchers are exploring the potential of the technology for personalized medicine by engineering human stem cells that differentiate into highly functional specialized cell types on chips.
+They are also investigating the use of digital manufacturing to automate the fabrication of Organ Chips and increase the complexity of the devices, as demonstrated by the development of the first entirely 3D-printed organ-on-chip – a Heart Chip – with integrated soft strain sensors.